 4. Go blackwater rafting

 Black water rafting involves riding an inner tube down an underground river.
-You’ll swim, crawl through narrow passages, jump off waterfalls, and rappel down cliffs.
+You’ll swim through the river, crawl through narrow passages, jump off waterfalls, and rappel down cliffs.
 It’s super fun!
-It’s 155 NZD for the tamer three-hour tour and 265 NZD for the five-hour, more involved tour.
+You can take the tamer three-hour tour or opt for the five-hour, more involved tour.
+You’ll want to bring a change of clothes and a towel with you.
+All the other gear is provided, along with safety instructions.

 5. See the Piripiri Caves